ibois-epfl/augmented-carpentry/README.md

 ```

 ### UI
+UI is mainly built in ImGui.
+We wrap some of the functions and add custom functionalities.

+#### Panes
 For every new layer you can create a new collapsable pannel in the main UI.
 To do so follow the next steps.

 Create a new function (declare it in `LayerUI.h > Class LayerUI` and implement it in `LayerUI.cpp`) and start calling `ImGui` methods from there, put everythin you need for the UI there.
 This is the only place where you will write UI for your pane, like so: